LorisPanza/Change-Your-Path/Game Design Document/GameDesignDocument.md

 * Player outside the map LORIS --> Partially SOLVED
 * Mouse disappearing ANDREA
 * Comprenetation of the sprites (Kvothe with NPC and bushes) LORIS --> SOLVED
-* When you walk with kvothe and open the Menu, kvothe is still moving MARIO
+* When you walk with kvothe and open the Menu, kvothe is still moving MARIO --> SOLVED
 * Stop the conversation sound when Kvothe walk away the NPC (not only when the dialogue ends) ANDREA
 * Fix Map Piece3 Colliders